Emmotes/ic_spoilers/docs/thayan_enclave.md

 This is a new feature that we currently know bits and pieces about.

 From the text it seems that `Corrupted Gems` will be collectible during `Emergence` events.
 The first one being the `Red Wizard Emergence Event`.
 The Corrupted gems will be earned by killing Red Wizards found in various adventures during emergence events as well as from daily quests and from variants released during the event.
-The gems will then be used purchase items from the `Thayan Enclave` shop.
+The gems will then be used to purchase items from the `Thayan Enclave` shop.

 This system seems designed to be essentially patron 5 without being patron 5.
-It's got all the trappings of a patron - chores and an exclusive currency/shop that has limited items.
+It's got all the trappings of a patron; chores and an exclusive currency/shop that has limited items.

 The main point of the Thayan Enclave system seems to be the Marvellous Pigments - which will provide buffs when placed onto items - much the same as Legendaries.
 The pigments will be Role restricted though - so Support pigments will only be able to put on Support champions' items.